Frequently asked questions

 What's next if I want to get started?

-First, we want to check to see if you are eligible for a WIOA Grant, which could pay for it for you (yes, that means it might not cost you anything if you qualify)!
+First, let’s see if you qualify for a WIOA Grant that could pay for this for you (yes, that means it might be free if you qualify!)
 Call now or book an appointment for us to call you.